-Here comes papa, said Polydore, with joy.
+Here comes paps, said Polydore, with joy.

-The blood rushed into the Baron's face, and, at the same instant, returned, and left him pale and cold; he trembled, he rose, he fell upon his chair again; his attention was fixed upon the door; a man entered.
+The blood rushed into the Baron's face, and, and left him pale and cold; he trembled, he rose, he fell upon his chair again; his attention was fixed upon the door; a man entered.
 With inquisitive avidity, with open and wildly steady eyes, the Baron looked-nature gave a cry-he sunk-it was Leontine!

 Nine years' sufferings-nine years of painful remorse, are all, all forgotten.
-The son, the father, are found: they are in each other's arms they mingle tears of joy-they seem to receive a new existence; and sorrow, for a moment, is lost in oblivion.
+The son, the father, are found: they are in each other's arms-they mingle tears of joy-they seem to receive a new existence; and sorrow, for a moment, is lost in oblivion.